The FutureSciTech LeadersSummit

 The Core Pillars

-Ten domains that will shape the future of science, technology, and humanity.
+Eleven pillars that will shape the future of science, technology, and humanity.

 Explores how knowledge is created through the scientific method, emphasizing the importance of asking good questions, developing hypotheses, and understanding the messiness of research.
 It covers the critical evaluation of data, recognizing uncertainty, and the roles of peer review and reproducibility in discovery.